 Hepatitis B is mainly spread by transfer of blood and other bodily fluids from one person to another.
 It is not spread through:

 Yes, there is a safe and effective vaccine to protect against hepatitis B. The vaccination is made up of three injections over a three to six month period.
 Since 1987 a vaccination has been available to all babies born in New Zealand.
 The vaccination is free to all those under 18 years of age through general practitioners.

 It is also offered free-of-charge to household contacts and sexual partners of people infected with hepatitis B. The vaccination is recommended (although not publicly funded) for many other at-risk groups such as health care workers.

 A FibroScan provides information about the health of your liver.
-It is a simple, painless tool that determines if liver damage (fibrosis or cirrhosis) is present.
+It is a simple, painless test that determines if liver damage (fibrosis or cirrhosis) is present.
 It measures the degree of stiffness in the liver.

 A liver biopsy is a procedure which involves taking a small sample of liver tissue and examining it under a microscope.
 In many cases, a FibroScan removes the need for a liver biopsy.